Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Distributions as multipliers on and m-dissipativity

 Let $g \in H^k$ and $g \ge 0$ a.e. on $\paD$.
 Then $f_n = (g+\frac{1}{n})^{1/2}$, $n \in \NN$, is a sequence of $H^k$-functions such that $|f_n|^2 \to g$ in the norm of $H^k$ as $n \to \infty$.
 Applying \eqref{e:MulPos} to $f_n$ and passing to the limit, one gets $\< \vphi , g \>_\paD \ge 0$.
 That is, $\vphi \succeq 0$. \end{proof}

 \begin{lem} Assume \eqref{a:Ck-11}.
 Then: \item[(i)] The continuous embedding $H^k (\paD) \imb C (\paD)$ is dense. \item[(ii)] Every nonnegative $\vphi \in H^{-k} (\paD)$ is a nonnegative measure. \end{lem} \begin{proof} The embedding $H^k \imb C (\paD)$ follows from \eqref{a:Ck-11} and the definition of $H^k$ via localization.
-Using a suitable $C^{k-1,1}$-smooth partition of unity on $\paD$ and mollifiers (in local coordinates), one proves the density of $H^k$ in $C (\paD)$ similarly to the $C^\infty$-case of \cite{T92}.
-This proves statement (i).
+Using a suitable $C^{k-1,1}$-smooth partition of unity on $\paD$ and mollifiers (in local coordinates), one proves the density of $H^k$ in $C (\paD)$ similarly to the case of compact $C^\infty$-manifolds \cite{T92}.
+This gives statement (i).

 The statement analogous to (ii) is well-known for nonnegative distributions on $\RR^n$, e.g., see the proof in \cite{GV4}.
 This proof can be adapted without essential changes to $\paD$ using statement (i). \end{proof}